-The drive to Malin Head mostly consisted of small, windy, two-way roads that honestly barely felt like a one-way road.
-But, David zoomed right through them like an absolute pro (maybe it’s a born-with-it kind of Irish skill).
+The drive to Malin Head mostly consisted of small, windy, two-way roads that barely felt like a one-way road.
+But, David zoomed right through them like an absolute pro (perhaps it’s a born-with-it Irish skill).
 Even though it was completely dark on our drive, I could tell we’d wake up to some unbelievable views.

 We arrived at The Seaview Tavern at around 10:30 PM.
-When we get there, the tavern was in full-swing filled with partying locals, but once we were brought up to our cozy room we couldn’t hear a peep.
+When we get there, the tavern was in full-swing filled with partying locals, but up in our cozy room we couldn’t hear a peep.

-We dropped off our stuff, sorted through our gear, and drove 5 minutes to Malin Head signal station, which faces the water and gives a full view of the open sky.
-We sat in the car wrapped in a duvet and patiently and excitedly waited…but there was no sign of green skies.
-Both of us nodded off at one point and woke up to find that it just wasn’t going to be our night, so we drove back to the B&B and fell fast asleep.
+We dropped off our stuff, sorted through our gear, and drove five minutes to Malin Head signal station, which faces the water and gives a full view of the open sky.
+We sat in the car wrapped in a duvet and patiently waited.
+There was no sign of a green sky, but we remained hopeful.
+Over the course of the next hour, both of us slowly nodded off.
+When we woke up, we squinted our tired eyes towards the sky and it still looked as black as any other night.
+Slightly defeated, we drove back to the B&B and fell fast asleep.

-This definitely didn’t dampen our spirits because we still woke up to a seaside view and a tasty, complimentary Irish breakfast.
-I was thrilled to see that they carried a vegetarian version as well!
+When we woke up to a seaside view and a tasty, complimentary Irish breakfast, our spirits felt a lot lighter.
+I was delighted to see that the B&B carried a vegetarian version of an Irish fry up!

-Once our bellies were full, we made our way right back to the signal station where we parked during our northern lights fail last night.
-We wanted to see it in it’s full glory.
-And…by god was it beautiful.
+We returned to the same signal station we’d parked at during our northern lights fail that afternoon.
+We wanted to see it in all of its full sunlit glory.
+It was beautiful.
 The view looked like the idyllic Irish fairytale any traveler would dream of.
 Soft, green rolling hills, grazing fluffy sheep, and blue crashing waves.
 Absolutely stunning.

 If you’re planning a trip to Ireland, you HAVE to make your way to Donegal!
 The small town charm and friendly locals will draw you in, but you’ll want to permanently move here once you get a good look at the view.
 I know I did.